-2.28 There is a clear need for new housing in the District and a significant requirement is established in the Core Strategy.
+2.31 The +/- performance against indicative HMCA targets up to 2028 is shown in Table 1.
+The greatest differences between Policy SP7 HMCA targets and allocated capacity are in the outer area HMCAs with Green Belt boundaries.
+Given that the overall housing requirement has been met through non-Green Belt land, there are no exceptional circumstances to justify the release of land from the Green Belt to meet housing needs up to 2028.
+There is a clear need for new housing in the District and a significant requirement is established in the Core Strategy.
 Therefore, over the plan period, the strategy and the benefits of building new homes in Leeds would be undermined if either the stock of existing housing were to reduce (except for regeneration schemes where housing may be redesigned to a better overall quality design) or sites allocated for housing were to be taken up by other uses.
 Therefore the Council's starting point is to protect existing housing in the District and to ensure that allocated housing sites are utilised prior to the release of other land.